Eyevinn/mp4ff/README.md

 7. [aac](aac) provides support for AAC audio.
 This includes handling ADTS headers which is common for AAC inside MPEG-2 TS streams.
 8. [vp9](vp9) parses the VP9 uncompressed frame header (key-frame detection, color config and size).
+9. [vp8](vp8) parses the VP8 frame tag and key-frame header (key-frame detection and size).
-9. [ivf](ivf) reads and writes the IVF container used for raw VP8/VP9/AV1 bitstreams.
+10. [ivf](ivf) reads and writes the IVF container used for raw VP8/VP9/AV1 bitstreams.
-10. [bits](bits) provides bit-wise and byte-wise readers and writers used by the other packages.
+11. [bits](bits) provides bit-wise and byte-wise readers and writers used by the other packages.

 ## Structure and usage